 In the Add New Item dialog box, under Visual Studio installed templates, click Web Form.

 In the Language list, select the programming language that you want to use for the new Web page.

 You can create pages with different programming languages in the same Web site.

 If you want the code for the page to be in a separate file, be sure that the Place code in separate file check box is selected.
 If you want to keep the code and markup in the same file, clear this check box.

 In the Name box, type a name for the new Web page, and then click Add.

-The new ASP.NET Web page is created and displayed in Visual Studio.
+The new ASP.NET Web page is created and displayed in the Visual Web Developer.

 To add an existing ASP.NET Web page to a Web site project

 In Solution Explorer, right-click the project name, and then click Add Existing Item.